Axway/open-banking-docs/content/en/docs/Configuration/amplify-agents.md

     * **Credentials**: Select **Platform-generated key pair** or **Provide public key** if you have your own certificate.
 6. You can add one or more organizations and teams, but the default options would work.
 7. Click **Save**.
-8. A pop-up window will appear with the private key.
+8. A pop-up window appears with the private key.
 Download it and save a copy as it will be used in the `values.yaml` file.

 ![Service Account Private key window in Amplify](/Images/agents/service-account-privatekey.PNG)